Kiyoshika/generalized-modelling-framework/README.md

 * OVR model
 * vector model (coming soon - undocumented)

+Linear models are optimized via gradient descent.
+All models MUST have an activation, loss and loss gradient set.
+See below sections.

 The classic model is the traditional linear model, `f : R^w -> R` where `w` is the # of features.
 This model supports classification and regression problems.

 The OVR (one-vs-rest) model is a wrapper around the classic model defined as `f : R^w -> Z*`.
 Note the domain is now `Z*` which is the set of non-negative integers.
 This model ONLY supports classification problems, specifically ones with multiple classes in the set of non-negative integers `{0, 1, 2, ...}`